Skip to main content

 Sibling cards merchants should reference together

-This is a cross-channel card, so its most useful siblings span both LinkedIn and the commerce connector:
+This is a cross-platform card, so its most useful siblings span both LinkedIn and the commerce connector:

 Reconciling against LinkedIn Campaign Manager